rniemela77/discord-bot/README.md

 - Allow discord bot to modify the server "database", and have frontend display the changes
 - Allow creating tasks on frontend
 - Added deploy script
+- Added discord webhook.
+Whenever a task is added, it will send a message to the webhook

 ## TODO:

-- Trigger discord message when task is added (have function like sunbot.addedTask())
+- Add webhook key to heroku settings
+- Add fields to the task.
+(Username, date, taskAddedFrom...)
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file